Claude Code Plugins

 Identifies underestimated tasks and impossible requirements.

-Every review evaluates specs across 6 dimensions (1-10 scale):
+Every review examines specs across 6 dimensions to structure feedback:

 • All sections present